KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 **Finding:**

 「Starward Sword」is always a DPS gain for Electro Keqing as it matches her strongest string \(N1C\).
-For Physical Keqing however, versus a single target it may depend, however versus multiple it's definitely worth doing.
+For Physical Keqing however, versus a single-target it may depend, however versus multiple it's definitely worth doing.

 Blinking with 「Stellar Restoration」does less damage than doing an E-&gt;N1C, so the only time you might consider it for Physical Keqing is as a gap closer however the DPS loss of no longer getting Phys bonuses may not be worth it.
 For Electro Keqing as it enables Normal and Charge attacks to be converted to Electro this is a no brainer.

 **Evidence and Methodology:**

-By use of the graying of the character bench, elemental skill, and elemental burst as keyframes, total frames and MV/s are calculated.
+By use of the graying of the character bench, elemental Skill, and Elemental Burst as keyframes, total frames and MV/s are calculated.

 All Talent % Taken at T6